Foundation Degree (FdA) Hospitality, Tourism and Events Management

 • Sense of Place

-• Responsible Tourism
+• Responsible Tourism Management

 Entry Criteria

-Language requirements:
+Language Requirements

-• GCSE in Welsh or English as first language, grade C/4 or above
+• GCSE Welsh/English first language grade C/4 or above.

-All places are subject to a satisfactory interview.
+All places are subject to satisfactory interview.

 If your qualifications do not meet the entry requirements listed above, we would still encourage you to apply for the course you're interested in, as many of our courses will consider learners based on their previous work and skills experience rather than their qualifications.